rahulkumarpahwa/dsa-with-c-lang/readme.md

 7. other operations on stack with linkedlist such as peek, stacktop and stackbottom.
 8. Parenthesis Matching Problem with stack (application of stack).
 9. Multiple Parenthesis Matching with stack.
+10. Infix to Postfix with stack.

 ## Topics to be covered:

-B. Stack.

-1. Infix to Postfix with stack.

 C. Queue.

-1. Queue.
+1. Queue implementation using arrays.
+2.

 D. Arrays.